Skip to main content

 generate

-The RAG / generative search functionality is a two-step process involving a search followed by prompting a large language model.
+The generate methods perform retrieval augmented generation (RAG).
+This is a two-step process involving a search followed by prompting a large language model.
 Therefore, function names are shared across the query and generate submodules, with additional parameters available in the generate submodule.

 questions = client.collections.get("JeopardyQuestion")